sebscontento/cvlcAPI-flask-frontend/README.md

 ```

 ### Configuration using Excel and py scripts
-Configure your application by placing the Excel file (updated_config.xlsx) in the updating_IP_config folder, then run the Python script (fromexcel.py) located in the same folder to convert it to JSON (config.json)
+Configure your application by placing the Excel file `updated_config.xlsx` in the updating_IP_config folder, then run the Python script `fromexcel.py` located in the same folder to convert it to JSON `config.json`

 ### Configuration of IPS using Google Sheets API
-As an alternative to editing the configuration file config.json inside the static directory, you can use the Google Sheets API integration.
+As an alternative to editing the configuration file `config.json` inside the static directory, you can use the Google Sheets API integration.
-Edit the sheetsconfig.py by changing the name og your json api key file provided by Google Sheets aswell as placing the json file in the main directory.
+Edit the `sheetsconfig.py` by changing the name og your json api key file provided by Google Sheets aswell as placing the json file in the main directory.
 Make sure to change the spreadsheet_url to your own url
-To create the spreadsheet you can use the py files in the updating_IP_config folder
+To create the spreadsheet you can use the py files in the `updating_IP_config` folder

-### Instructions

-    Run the CVLC backend application.
-    Write the IP addresses and specify the video folder for active servers in the config.json file.
-    Launch the frontend Flask application using the command mentioned above.

 ### Stopping the App